-All you need to do is select the drink you want to drink from the touchscreen and then customize your settings.
-This is the size of the grind, the milk temperature, as well as the consistency of the foam.
+All you need to do is select the drink you want from the touchscreen and then customize your settings.
+The options are the size of the grind, the milk temperature, as well as the foam's consistency.

-The machine pumps the 22 grams of espresso ground for shots to make your drink appear as if a barista makes it in front of your eyes.
+The machine pumps the 22 grams of espresso ground for shots to make your drink appear as if a barista has made it in front of your eyes.

-This Breville fully automated espresso machine that makes your coffee never taste bitter or too ashy.
-This is because of the exact temperature setting and the highest water pressure features.
+This Breville fully automated espresso machine never makes your coffee taste bitter or too ashy.
+This is due to the exact temperature setting and the highest water pressure features.